At the Museum

 Restrooms

-There is a gender-inclusive restroom located between the Fairchild Gallery and the Arms Gallery.
-Restrooms for men and women are situated past the glass door on the right side of the Fairchild Gallery; these restrooms are equipped with baby-changing facilities.
-All of the three restrooms mentioned above are wheelchair-accessible.
+There is a single-occupancy, gender-inclusive restroom located between the Fairchild Gallery and the Arms Gallery.
+There are larger restrooms, one with urinals and one without, that are situated past the glass door on the right side of the Fairchild Gallery; these restrooms are equipped with baby-changing facilities.
+All three restrooms are wheelchair-accessible.

 Drinking Fountains

-There is a drinking fountain located between the restrooms for men and women, outside of the Fairchild Gallery.
+There is a drinking fountain located between the multi-occupancy restrooms, outside of the Fairchild Gallery.

 Service Animals